CARdiovascular Disease: Identification of Obstacles and facilitators to MAximize secondary Prevention Policy and Strategies.

 By maintaining contact with clinical medicine, Ami hopes to offer a realistic, credible approach to research and policy.
 The Salim Yusuf Emerging Leaders Programme provides a fantastic platform to pursue his synergistic interests in research, cardiology, global health and public understanding of science.

 Katherine was born in the city of Cusco in Peru.
 She is a nutritionist graduated from the Major National University of “San Marcos”.
-Katherine has done post graduate studies at the National University of “Agraria La Molina” where she got the master degree in “Applied Ecology” majoring in Public Nutrition.
+Katherine has done post-graduate studies at the National University of “Agraria La Molina” where she got a master’s degree in “Applied Ecology” majoring in Public Nutrition.

-Her experience since college was in the field of health and healthy feeding promotion, first as student volunteer (2003-2005) then as a worker of different institutions related to health and nutrition (2006 to now).
-After those experiences and also her current studies she is convinced that promotion of health since early years is the better way to prevent chronic diseases as cardiovascular and its risks factors.
+Her experience since college was in the field of health and healthy feeding promotion, first as a student volunteer (2003-2005) then as a worker of different institutions related to health and nutrition (2006 to now).
+After those experiences and also her current studies she is convinced that the promotion of health since the early years is the better way to prevent chronic diseases as cardiovascular and its risk factors.